Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Experimental Evaluation

 \subsection{Results}

-The set of results from the experimental evaluation focuses on an overall assessment of predictive ability and privacy for all tested approaches.
+The first set of results from the experimental evaluation focuses on an overall assessment of data utility and privacy risk for $\epsilon$-PrivateSMOTE.
 Concerning predictive performance, results refer to the out-of-sample performance of the best models for each data variant, estimated via cross-validation.
 Then, we calculate the percentage difference between the best-estimated model for each data variant solution and the baseline -- best solution for each original data set.
-We present a comparative evaluation of our proposed approach against state-of-the-art privacy-preservation approaches, explicitly examining the optimisation paths.
-These paths focus on prioritising a single vector and presenting the corresponding values of the other vector.